 A waterproof device is designed to work underwater.
 It should be fully sealed to keep water out.
 A water-resistant device is designed to protect against accidental spills and splashes.
 You should still avoid liquid whenever possible.

 What’s more, this strange behavior might take weeks or even months to arise.
 Corrosion on the internal components of your iPhone continues to develop long after you dropped it in water.
-You might think your iPhone is fine only for it to die a few months down the line.
+You might think your iPhone is fine, only for it to die a few months down the line.
+So, you’ll need to keep an eye out for potential mishaps after you’ve initially dried your iPhone.

 A liquid contact indicator (LCI) in the SIM tray or headphone port on your device turns red when it gets wet.
 You can check this yourself, but there’s another one on the inside of your iPhone that you need to open the device to find.

 Upon opening your device, there are usually other signs of liquid damage as well.
-This could range from mineral deposits, to corrosion, to a puddle of water still present on the inside (I’ve seen this happen more than once).
+This could range from mineral deposits to corrosion, to a puddle of water still being present on the inside.

 Drying your iPhone and hoping for the best isn’t the only course of action you can take after dropping it in water.
 You could also look into getting a repair or, in Apple’s case, a replacement device.